ضربات استباقية عابرة للحدود.. «الداخلية» تحمي الوطن من مهرّبي المخدرات

 وأشاد اللواء الحارثي، بجهود منسوبي مكافحة المخدرات والإنجازات الأمنية والضربات الاستباقية ضد الشبكات الإجرامية، وتحقيق مستهدفاتها حفاظاً على أمن الوطن واستقراره، والتصدي لهذه الآفة من أجل حماية المجتمع من الوباء المدمر.

-The Ministry of Interior has succeeded in demonstrating its capabilities to confront drug traffickers and face them by adopting a method of "surprise preemptive strikes," by monitoring them and arresting them, which has thwarted all the plans they had made to commit crimes against society.
-These capabilities have crossed borders and contributed to uncovering the activities of criminal networks that engage in drug trafficking.
-Based on information provided by the Ministry of Interior, represented by the General Directorate for Drug Control, to its counterpart in the Lebanese Republic.
+The Ministry of Interior has succeeded in demonstrating its capabilities to confront drug traffickers and face them by adopting a method of "surprise preemptive strikes," through monitoring them and arresting them, which has thwarted all the plans they had to commit crimes against society.
+These capabilities have crossed borders and contributed to uncovering the activities of criminal networks that engage in drug trafficking, based on information provided by the Ministry of Interior, represented by the General Directorate for Drug Control, to its counterpart in the Lebanese Republic.

-As a result of the proactive security information provided by the Ministry of Interior, Lebanese authorities thwarted an attempt to smuggle 17.45 kilograms of cocaine and 11.200 kilograms of ecstasy hidden inside a vehicle coming from one of the countries.
+The proactive security information provided by the Ministry of Interior resulted in the Lebanese authorities thwarting an attempt to smuggle 17.45 kilograms of cocaine and 11.200 kilograms of ecstasy hidden inside a vehicle coming from one of the countries.

 Previously, Iraqi authorities thwarted an attempt by one of the drug production and trafficking networks to smuggle about 7,000,000 pills of amphetamine hidden in a shipment of children's toys and ironing boards, based on information provided by the Saudi Ministry of Interior, represented by the General Directorate for Drug Control, to its counterpart in the Republic of Iraq.